Twice yearly, in spring and in fall, we do our semi-annual chicken coop cleaning.

 We compost all the used bedding for the garden and transport it to the compost piles with the Cushman Hauler Pro-X (see New Electric Farm Utility Vehicle) – it’s a lot easier than the wheelbarrow.

 After removing the litter, we’re always pleased to see that the Spar Urethane we applied to the interior of the coop for protection is holding up well (see New Chicken Coop Protection).
 We then scrub everything (roosts, waterers, feeders, etc.) with a mixture of bleach, dishwashing detergent, and water (1/2 c. bleach & ¼ c. detergent in a bucket of warm water), and let it all dry in the sunshine.

 Our chickens are very social, so they help throughout the process – popping in and out to inspect the proceedings.
 After everything is dry from scrubbing, we put down another 6” of pine shavings and put the roosts, feeders, and waterers back in place.

-This chicken coop is now eight years old (see New Chicken Coop) and we are very pleased with the way it’s held up.
+This chicken coop is now over 10 years old and we are very pleased with the way it’s held up.
 And using the Deep Litter method for managing coop sanitation has really worked well for us.
 The chickens seem pleased and healthy too!